PlantEcologi/BIO3019S_Ecoforecasting/README.md

-This is the code repository for [A Minimal Introduction to Reproducible Research and Ecological Forecasting](https://www.ecologi.st/BIO3019S_Ecoforecasting/), built using bookdown (https://github.com/rstudio/bookdown).
+This is the code repository for the open textbook [_An Introduction to Reproducible Research and Ecological Forecasting_](https://www.plantecolo.gy/BIO3019S_Ecoforecasting/), built using bookdown (https://github.com/rstudio/bookdown).